IRL2/nanover-server-py/paper/paper.md

 The server allows a user to tune the relationship between simulation time and real time during iMD simulations by specifying the number of simulation steps to perform between the publishing of each frame (a data structure containing information about the molecular system in its current state) to the clients connecting to it.
-This feature enables accurate integrate the equations of motion between each frame without significantly slowing the simulation from the user perspective.
+This feature enables accurate integration of the equations of motion between each frame without significantly slowing the simulation from the user perspective.
 To achieve quantitative iMD within this framework, the server adopts the following blueprint between the publishing of each frame: